DIYbiosphere/sphere/docs/copyright/CONTRIBUTOR LICENSE AGREEMENT.md

 layout: docs
 title: Contributor License Agreement
 permalink: /docs/copyright/cla/
-summary: In a precise legal language the contributor terms for the project; the rights waived and granted from contributions
+summary: The contributor terms for the project stated in a precise legal language, i.e. the rights waived and granted from contributions
 ---

 The purpose of a Contributor License Agreement (CLA) is to state the "contractual" agreement of the Intellectual Property Rights (IPR) assigned to the Contributions made to an open-source project.
 This CLA follows the copyright terms stated in our [License][license].